taosdata/perspective-connect-demo/README.md

 1. **HTML Component:**

    The HTML file includes the necessary Perspective libraries and sets up a `<perspective-viewer>` element within a container.
 This custom HTML component, written in WebAssembly, provides easily embeddable and highly interactive real-time data visualization on top of TDengine data.
-The viewer is configured to connect to the Perspective server via WebSocket and load the `stock_values` table, allowing for dynamic data visualization.
+The viewer is configured to connect to the Perspective server via WebSocket and load the `meters_values` table, allowing for dynamic data visualization.

 2. **Styling:**